mickael-kerjean/filestash-website/_docs/faq.md

 2. Doesn't try to own your data making it hard to move away
 3. Doesn't reinvent the wheel but leverage the state of technology we've seen in the past 20 years (eg: FTP servers, Authentication via PAM, access levels of a linux server, ...)
 4. Has a user interface that's not a second class citizen compared to Dropbox or Google Drive
-5. Is submillisecond fast and open source
+5. Is submillisecond fast
+6. Is open source